Public Relations and Content Marketing Masterclass: PR for SEO

 Thought leaders need to be actively involved in the brand building and thought building process.

-If you want to hire someone to ghost thought leadership for you, that’s not really genuine thought leadership, is it?
+If you want to hire a consultant to ghost write thought leadership for you, that’s not really genuine thought leadership, is it?
 To clarify, ghosting thought leadership is fine as long as you supply the meat of the thought leadership someone else can edit.

 What does this look like?
 Sometimes we’ll say, if you want publicity, here’s what I need you to do.
 Join these organizations, be active in the organizations, do these webinars, start speaking on podcasts.
 Do all of these things first before I’ll pitch you anywhere because I need to see more of your activity as an expert in this area before I can pitch you.